phpdev-uk/slim-skeleton/README.md

 If you are using a database in your application, the above libraries are likely to make your life much easier.

+## Middleware

+This skeleton repository comes with an `AuthRequired` middleware class, which can be used to place routes behind a authentication wall.
+You will need to either make sure that your authentication code sets `$_SESSION['logged_in']` to `true` when the user is authenticated, or edit the class to use your authentication process.